How-To Government

 Some core concepts of GTD include:

-• Reviews should not take long.
-You're not executing tasks during reviews.
+- Reviews should not take long because you're not executing tasks during reviews.
 Instead you're getting organized and prioritizing.

 And more.
 I also maintain and execute checklists for events like "new member of the team".